PLSysSec/deterministic-memsafety/README.md

-# DLIM LLVM fork
+# DMS LLVM fork

-DLIM implementation is at `llvm/lib/Transforms/Utils/DLIM.cpp`, and DLIM tests are at `llvm/test/Transforms/DLIM`.
+DMS implementation is at `llvm/lib/Transforms/Utils/DMS.cpp`, and DMS tests are at `llvm/test/Transforms/DMS`.

-There is also a script `summarize_dynamic_counts.sh` in the root of this repo which is useful for collecting results from running dynamically instrumented programs -- i.e., the data in the dynamically generated `dlim_dynamic_counts` directories.
+There is also a script `summarize_dynamic_counts.sh` in the root of this repo which is useful for collecting results from running dynamically instrumented programs -- i.e., the data in the dynamically generated `dms_dynamic_counts` directories.

 ## Building